Whites Writing & Change

 - Missionaries often lived ‘beyond the frontier’ among ‘raw’ African groups living in ways still fairly untouched by colonisation by white settlers, and some of their letter-writing from the 1850s to the 1900s tells of considerable variations as well as changes in how they saw and depicted the African people they lives among.

 - Some letter-writing evidences a sea-change in racialising missionary thinking and action around the Matabelelamd and Mashonaland invasions and war.

-17. This will take time and much activity, as well as being about time and activity!
-At regular intervals, project blogs will provide an update for readers and visitors on things that have been done, fieldwork trips completed, findings made, problems and challenges faced, views and opinions about what we’ve been doing and thinking, and other things we think other people might find interesting.
+17. This takes time and much activity, as well as being about time and activity!
+At regular intervals, project blogs provide an update for readers and visitors on things that have been done, fieldwork trips completed, findings made, problems and challenges faced, views and opinions about what we’ve been doing and thinking, and other things we think other people might find interesting.
 Please read on.